vincracker/vincracker/README.md

 - 🧑🏻‍💻 I'm currently working as a Fullstack Developer || Software Engineer at a Blockchain Company.
 - 👀 I’m interested in Go, Rust, Solidity, React and Flutter.
 - 🌱 I’m currently learning Rust and Solana smart contract development
-- 📫 You can find me using vincentchen0930@gmail.com
+- 📫 You can find me using isvincentxyz@proton.me